 A random-orbital DA (dual action) is the safest and simplest way to produce professional results when polishing clear coat.

-These random-orbital, dual-action buffers spin as well as vibrate.
+These random-orbital, dual-action buffers spin as well as "vibrate".
 The reason these type of buffers are the preferred choice with most people are the following:

 The truth is that these buffers really have no learning curve.
 These machine polishers are so easy you simply turn on and start buffing.
 The hardest part in buffing clear coat is more about figuring out what polish to use, what pads to use, how long you need to polish each section, etc.